blindFS/blog-raw/_posts/2013-07-20-awesome-wm-gpu-temp-popup.md

 else we could use the *nvidia-smi* tool to get gpu status info which is not included in $PATH by default.
 I choose to create a soft link of */usr/lib/nvidia-319/bin/nvidia-smi* to *~/bin/nvidia-smi*

-so here is the script
+So here is the script

 {% highlight bash linenos %}
 #!/bin/bash